joeodx/AZURE_cloud/UserData_Image/README.md

  A specialised image is a template that is pre-configured with specific configurations, applications, and data tailored for a particular workload.

-* First of all ssh into your instance on gitbash
+1. First of all ssh into your instance on gitbash

-* You need to run the command '''waagent -deprovision+user''' which is a command used in Azure virtual machines (VMs) to prepare the VM for image capture or to generalize the VM before creating a custom image.
-Here's what each part of the command does:
+2. You need to run the command '''waagent -deprovision+user'''

+**This is a command used in Azure virtual machines (VMs) to prepare the VM for image capture or to generalize the VM before creating a custom image.
+Here's what each part of the command**does:

 ![](/images/terminalc.jpg)